dosarf/aweson/README.rst

     The JSON Path-like expression ``JP.employees[:].name`` is `not` a string.
-    Most JSON Path supporting libraries, like `python-jsonpath`_, `jsonpath-rfc9535`_ have the JSON Path as a string, which they parse.
+    Most JSON Path supporting libraries, like `python-jsonpath`_, `jsonpath-rfc9535`_ have the JSON Path as a string, parsed.
     Using this library You build a `Python expression`, parsed and interpreted by Python itself.
 This way Your IDE will be of actual help.